playn/playn.github.io/docs/reversi-tutorial.md

 `FlipBatch`.
 Then we `tween` the flip angle from 0 to PI/2, which rotates the layer to the halfway point, then we use another action to switch the tile displayed by the [ImageLayer] from the old color to the new color, then we tween the angle the rest of the way (PI/2 to PI).
-Finally we clear out the batch, and add a barrier so that each of these animations procedes one after another.
+Finally we clear out the batch, and add a barrier so that each of these animations proceeds one after another.

 In this case, it's essential that we run these animations serially.
 If we tried to run multiple flip animations in parallel, the code that changes `FlipBatch.eyeX` and `eyeY` would all run at the